WeTransfer/wt-api-docs/source/includes/_board-api.md

 }
 ```

-If you don't send any request body (that holds a board) the API will respond with an HTTP status code of 400, and a body that looks like this:
+If you don't send any request body (that holds a board), this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {